-If the Director of the Ohio Development Services Agency determines that an owner or lessee of a qualified energy project has failed to meet any of requirements contained in ORC 5727.75(F), the Director may revoke the project's certification [R.C.
+If the Director of Development determines that an owner or lessee of a qualified energy project has failed to meet any of requirements contained in ORC 5727.75(F), the Director may revoke the project's certification [R.C.
 5727.75(E)(3)].